angelo-wf/LakeSnes/README.md

 The intent is for it to be formed as a library, which could then be used in other projects.
 (Maybe it could be compiled for the web with Emscripten as well, to replace the core from that JS emulator).

 Performance, although much better than my JS version, is still quite bad though, especially when compared to emulators like BSNES or SNES9X (it uses around 80% of one core, whereas SNES9X only uses around 15%).

+Note that this was known as 'ElzSnes' for a little while before being renamed to LakeSnes.

 ## Compiling